sksiwal/docs/docs/sdks/python/send-signals-to-workflow.md

 ## Terminate Workflow

-Use the following SDK with the workflowId as the parameter to terminate your running workflow:
+To forcefully terminate a running workflow, use the following SDK with the workflow ID and termination reason as parameters:

 ```python
 workflow_client.terminateWorkflow(workflow_id, "Termination reason")
 ```

+These SDK methods provide flexibility in managing workflow execution, allowing you to adapt and control the flow as needed.